Last updated on March 27th, 2023 at 09:00 pm

 Making rhubarb jam is a great way to preserve your rhubarb, so that you can make it last a little longer.
 There are a number of ways to make rhubarb jam, and we will be comparing two of them.
 Learn how to make rhubarb jam, with and without pectin.

-Rhubarb has that very tarty taste, which when added to something sweet, makes for an intense burst of flavour on the palette.
+Rhubarb has that very tarty taste, which when added to something sweet, makes for an intense burst of flavor on the palette.

-Because I absolutely love this tartness, rhubarb has been one of my favourite spring crops for a very long time.
+Because I absolutely love this rhubarb flavor, tart rhubarb has been one of my favorite spring crops for a very long time.

 We recently planted a new rhubarb patch at the farm.
 This special patch will be ready to harvest from in several years.